bahrus/xtal-state/README.md

 ```

-Other template frameworks will follow similar patterns.
+Other template frameworks may follow similar patterns.

 ## Applying changes